lambci/lambci/README.md

 Many configuration values can be specified in a `.lambci.js`, `.lambci.json` or `package.json` file in the root of your repository – and all values can be set in the DynamoDB configuration table (named `<stack>-config`, eg, `lambci-config`)

-For example, the default command that LambCI will try to run is `npm install && npm test`, but let's say you have a python project – you could put the following in `.lambci.json` in your repository root:
+For example, the default command that LambCI will try to run is `npm ci && npm test`, but let's say you have a python project – you could put the following in `.lambci.json` in your repository root:

 ```json
 {